freerafiki/PlenopticToolbox2.0/scripts/README.md

 ### GIF

-gen_gif is meant to be used to create gif animation for perspective views, check out the [animation page](https://github.com/PlenopticToolbox/PlenopticToolbox2.0/tree/master/ANIMATIONS) for a more complete explanation!
+gen_gif is meant to be used to create gif animation for perspective views, while fs_gif is meant to create the gif for the refocusing, check out the [animation page](https://github.com/PlenopticToolbox/PlenopticToolbox2.0/tree/master/ANIMATIONS) for a more complete explanation!